-Iarl

-Mark O ne) X QUARTERLY REPORT PURSUA NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the quarterly period ended Sep otember 30, 2021 TRANSITION REPORT PURSUAL NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period from to Commission file number: 0 00-19871 I MICROBOT MEDI (Name of Registrant in Its 6 Delaware State or Other Jurisdiction Incorporation or Organiza 94-3078125 (I.R.S.
-Employer Identification No.) Hingham, MA 0204 (Address of principal execut 3 ((781) 875-3605 Registrant's Telephone Number, Inc luding Area Code) Securi ities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of exchange on which registered Common Stock MBOT NASDAQ Capital Market luring th ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 quired to file such reports), and (2) has been subject to such filing Regulati eractive Data File required to be submitted pursuant to Rule 405 of a such shorter period that the registrant was required to submit such merging d filer, a non-accelerated filer, a smaller reporting company, or an rated filer", "smaller reporting company", and "emerging growth celerated filer □ aaller reporting company ⊠ Emerging growth company \square emerging growth company, indicate by c evised financial accounting standards pro d not to use the extended transition period for complying with any Exchange Act. \Box Indica te by check mark whether the registrant i s a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ ate the number of shares outstanding of ea 0.01 par value at November 10, 2021. nch of the issuer's classes of common stock, as of the latest practicable date: 7,108,133 shares of Common
+(Mark One)

+$\times$

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

+For the quarterly period ended March 31, 2022

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.

+For the transition period from \\\\\ to \\\\\

+Commission file number: 000-19871

+MICROBOT MEDICAL INC.

+(Name of Registrant in Its Charter)

+Delaware State or Other Jurisdiction of Incorporation or Organization) 94-3078125 (I.R.S.
+Employer Identification No.)

+25 Recreation Park Drive, Unit 108 Hingham, MA 02043 (Address of principal executive offices)

+(Registrant's Telephone Number, Including Area Code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol(s) Name of exchange on which registered Common Stock MBOT NASDAQ Capital Market

+Indicate by check whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act).

+Large accelerated filer □Accelerated filer □Non-accelerated filer ⊠Smaller reporting company ⊠

+Emerging growth company $\Box$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 7,108,133 shares of Common Stock, \$0.01 par value at May 13, 2022.